xli1224/stephenmcd.github.com/_posts/tumblr/2011-02-01-how-i-now-know-node.md

 #### Conclusion

 I really enjoyed working with Node.js and the young ecosystem surrounding it.
-At this point in time, I wouldn’t consider it for a typical project over a full stack framework like Django with the elegance of Python, however it definitely serves as a fantastic choice for a very specific criteria - scalable, real time web applications.
+At this point in time, I wouldn't consider it for a typical project over a full stack framework like Django with the elegance of Python, however it definitely serves as a fantastic choice for a very specific criteria - scalable, real time web applications.